pw_string design#

 Pigweed AI summary: The article discusses the benefits of using pw::InlineString and pw::InlineBasicString over std::string and std::basic_string<T> for embedded systems.
 These classes have fixed capacity, minimal overhead, and support constexpr contexts.
 However, they do not provide complete API compatibility with std::string and std::basic_string<T>.
 The article also explains the capacity of InlineBasicString and how exceeding the capacity results in a crash.
 Helpers are provided to avoid this situation.

-/ pw::InlineBasicString
+pw::InlineString / pw::InlineBasicString are designed

-to match the std::string
+to match the std::string / std::basic_string<T> API as closely as

 possible, but with key differences to improve performance on embedded systems: